asucato2/sendToRobot/README.txt

 -Should send error message if SCP transfer fails -Error messages should be red
--If successful, a message should be displayed saying the file was sent successfully (in green) -Should play success sound if successful and error sound if error (except incorrect usage)
+-If successful, a message should be displayed saying the file was sent successfully (in green) -Prompt installation of mpg132 if not installed -Should play success sound if successful and error sound if error (except incorrect usage error)

 Disclaimer: By using this product, you agree that you are solely responsible for any changes and/or damages to the robot.